zschzen/zschzen.github.io/_posts/PROJECTS/2024-02-18-chip0u-interpreter.md

 But this has some drawbacks, as this method of drawining give us a flickering effect.
 When the sprite moves, it firstly is cleared from the screen (flipping the pixels), and then it is drawn again.
 This is not a problem for the original games on real hardware, but it is a problem for the modern interpreters, as it causes a flickering effect.

-To mitigate this, I have implemented a workaround for this, which is to use a second 2D array only for pixel colors, and to draw the pixels on the screen only when they change, and when a change is detected, the pixel is drawn with a color, lerping between the colors of the pixel states.
+To mitigate this, the modern interpreters use a "double buffering" technique (well, not exactly a double buffering, but it is similar), where we keep a second array of pixels as color.
+Wen a draw instruction is called, we draw to the final display based on the colors array, lerping the pixels.
+This way, we can avoid the flickering effect while having a nice CRT-like effect.

 #### Stack